-The Port owns and operates two industrial parks, Clover Island Marina, Columbia Gardens Wine & Artisan Village, and other facilities and lands.
-It is also redeveloping several properties including Vista Field, Clover Island, West Richland Industrial Park, and along Columbia Drive in Kennewick.
+The Port owns and operates industrial parks, Clover Island Marina, Columbia Gardens Wine & Artisan Village, and other facilities and lands.
+It is also redeveloping several properties including Vista Field, Clover Island, and along Columbia Drive in east Kennewick.

 The future is bright for the regional economy.
 The Port is well-positioned to provide economic development services in close coordination with public and private-sector partners and capitalize on market opportunities during the next 100 years.

 Art has the power to transform a community.
 It can reshape public spaces and enrich lives.
 It can add a magical, fun element of surprise.
 Public art can also take drab areas and transform them into unique places that draw visitors.

 When the Port of Kennewick’s Commissioners adopted master plans for Clover Island renewal and Columbia Drive redevelopment, they embraced public art as a critical element.
 The Commissioners understood that Kennewick’s historic riverfront is special and that it belongs to the community.
 They chose to invest in public art as a way to bring people and new businesses to east Kennewick, to add visual interest, to revitalize historic downtown, to highlight the riverfront environment, and to honor the culture and heritage of the diverse peoples of this region.